bclover/real-world-functional-programming-book/gitbook/part5/tacit_programming.md

 ## Conclusions

 Point-free style can significantly reduce the amount of code you have to write, and often happens when you use a lot of partial applications.
-The cost is increased cognitive load: it makes you think more when reading it.
+The cost is increased cognitive load: it makes you think more when reading it unless you abstract it.
 Most of what we you do as a programmer is read code, not write it.
 That's why some people call point-free programming "pointless programming".